This peppadew sauce is fermented to reduce the influence of anti-nutrients on the absorption of the rich variety of phytochemicals in the chilies.

 Peppadews are sweet and much less hot than many of their cousins, with a little over 1,000 Scoville Heat Units.
 Having said that, if anyone in the neighbourhood is growing chilies, then bees will cross-pollinate them and, on one plant, you can often have a whole array of spiciness.

 It is quite unnecessary.
 The influence of these anti-nutrients like phytic acid can be eliminated by fermenting them the way it has been done for thousands of years.
-That's why delicacies like kimchi and sauerkraut have arisen and continue to be eaten by large numbers of people.
+That's why delicacies like kimchi and sauerkraut have arisen and continue to be eaten by large numbers of savvy people.

-Enjoy your fermented peppadew sauce on sourdough bread for a real treat.
+Enjoy your fermented peppadew sauce on sourdough-bread for a real treat.

-Our newsletter is entitled "create a cyan zone" at your home, preserving both yourself, your family and friends, and Mother Earth for future generations.
+Our newsletter is entitled "create a cyan zone" at your home, preserving both yourself, the family and Mother Earth for future generations.
 We promise not to spam you with daily emails promoting various products.
-You may get an occasional nudge to buy one of my books!
+You may get an occasional nudge to buy one of my books.

 Here are the back issues.

 Did you find this page interesting?
-How about forwarding it to a friend, or book and food junkie; or, better still, a Facebook or Twitter tick would help.
+How about forwarding it to a friend, or book and food junkie?
+Better still, a Facebook or Twitter tick would help.

 56 Groenekloof Rd,